 The consolidated entity's financial instruments consist of cash and cash equivalents (note 7), trade and other receivables (note 8), financial assets (note 9) and trade and other payables (note 13).

-The main purpose of the cash, cash equivalents and financial assets is to finance the consolidated entity's operations.
+The main purpose of these financial instruments is to finance the consolidated entity's operations.
 The consolidated entity has various other financial assets and liabilities such as trade receivables and trade payables, which arise directly from its operations.